Sparse reconstruction in spin systems I: iid spins: -clue and sparse reconstruction for transitive functions

-\end {definition} This is in fact the Fourier transform, the event space naturally identified with the group $\mathbb{Z}_{2}^{V} $ by assigning a generator $g_x$ to every $x \in V$.
-The functions $\chi_S$ are in fact the characters of $\mathbb{Z}_{2}^{V}$.
+This is in fact the Fourier transform on an Abelian group: the event space is naturally identified with the group $\mathbb{Z}_{2}^{V} $ by assigning a generator $g_x$ to every $x \in V$, and the functions $\chi_S$ are the characters of $\mathbb{Z}_{2}^{V}$.

 It is straightforward to check that the functions $\chi_S$ form an orthonormal basis with respect to the inner product, so Parseval's formula applies and therefore